 https://researchautism.org/sex-ed-for-self-advocates-podcast/

 - Ask questions when you don’t understand the information.
 Even after discussing, watching, reading, and/or listening to this information, you still may have questions about sexual relationships.
 Ask someone that you really trust if you still have questions.
-Those of you supporting someone, ask the self advocate to teach back what they have learned so you can be sure they are understanding the information.
+Those of you supporting someone, ask the self-advocate to teach back what they have learned so you can be sure they understand the information.

 Inspiration/end result

-People with I/DD have the information they need or know where they can get the information so they are able to make informed choices and reduce the negative impact of lacking of education like unplanned pregnancies and sexually transmitted infections.
+People with I/DD have the information they need or know where to get it.
+Hence, they can make informed choices and reduce the negative impact due to the lack of education, such as unplanned pregnancies and sexually transmitted infections.

 For Self-Advocates: Yes, we have the right to learn about sex and sexual relationships.
 Find a resource that works best for your learning style.
-Is it talking with someone you trust, reading a website, watching some videos, or listening to a podcast.
-We all learn differently so find what works best for you!
+Is it talking with someone you trust, reading a website, watching videos, or listening to a podcast?
+We all learn differently, so find what works best for you!